MyLovelyAxe/isaacsim_vla_ws/README.md

 3. the **obs ZMQ socket** sends the RGB images and current joint states to VLA model, i.e. [SmolVLA](git@github.com:MyLovelyAxe/lerobot.git);

 4. the **act ZMQ socket** receives the result action values for each joint of robot arm from VLA model, and sends them to topic `/joint_commmand`, as target state in Isaac Sim;

+5. the buffers in action sender node stores a short history from topic `/joint_states` and returned actions from SmolVLA, used for control action generation of SmolVLA by a safety estiamtor;

 #### 3. Safety estimation